 What are electric assistance levels on an e-bike?

 Electric assistance levels or electric speeds on an e-bike define how much electric motor is helping your pedaling efforts.
 On currently available models, there could be a minimum of one and a maximum of seven or even eight levels of electric assistance on an e-bike.

 For example, Bosch electric assistance system has five levels, which are OFF > ECO > TOUR > SPORT > TURBO, while Shimano power system uses only four: OFF > ECO > NORMAL > HIGH.

-Each electric assistance system (Bosch, Yamaha, Shimano or other) complements your pedaling efforts with giving you more electric power, depending on the assistance level selected.
+Each electric assistance system (Bosch, Yamaha, Shimano, or other) complements your pedaling efforts by giving you more electric power, depending on the assistance level selected.

 How many electric assistance levels are needed?

 This is a great question and the answer is – it depends.
 And it depends mostly on how you intend to use your e-bike, how well trained you are, and what terrain you plan to mostly be riding through.
 Here are a few rules of thumb, I would use.